• Skip to primary navigation

 When searching for cross-training shoes, generally, you’ll start to see trends of certain construction traits that correspond to functionality purposes that more general training shoes lack and don’t possess.

-How to Clean Cross-Training Shoes
+How to Clean Your Shoes

-If you want your cross-training shoes to last, then you’re going to want to clean somewhat regularly to avoid the build-up of dust, dirt, and other materials that can cause polyurethanes and foams to break down.
+If you want your cross-training shoes to last, then you’re going to want to clean them somewhat regularly to avoid the build-up of dust, dirt, and other materials that can cause polyurethanes and foams to break down.

-I always recommend spot cleaning cross-training shoes and using a three-pronged approach to do it thoroughly.
+I always recommend spot-cleaning cross-training shoes and using a three-pronged approach to do it thoroughly.
 DO NOT put your cross-training shoes in your washing and drying machines.
 Instead, follow the four steps below for properly cleaning cross-training shoes.

 How to clean training shoes